Natural Alternative Therapies

 There was a significant difference in the degree of muscle strength loss between those drinking the cherry juice blend and those taking the dummy mixture…Muscle strength even improved slightly after 96 hours in those drinking cherry juice.

-You can generally only find tart cherries available fresh in season or frozen, but tart cherry juice concentrate is available year-round.
+You can generally only find tart cherries available fresh in season or frozen, but tart cherry juice is available year-round online.
+I really like this one:

-👉 See the proven benefits of Tart Cherry Juice
+👉 See more proven health benefits of Tart Cherry Juice

 3. Watermelon Juice – if you have a juicer, try juicing about one-third of fresh watermelon and drinking it before your next activity/workout.